Semi-discrete unbalanced optimal transport and quantization: Semi-discrete unbalanced transport

-Similarly, if $c(x,x_i)$ becomes infinite for sufficiently small $d(x,x_i)$, then there exists an isolated cell $\C_i(w)$ that is strictly bounded away from any other cell (see \cref{fig:SemiDisc_WFR_base}, right).
+Finally, if $c(x,x_i)$ becomes infinite for sufficiently small $d(x,x_i)$, then there exists an isolated cell $\C_i(w)$ that is strictly bounded away from any other cell (see \cref{fig:SemiDisc_HK_base}, right).
 In that case, none of the cells $\{\C_j(w)\}_{j=1}^M$ depend on $w_i$, and so neither does \eqref{eq:UnbalancedTessellationPrimal}.
-However, the objective function of \eqref{eq:UnbalancedTessellationDual} in general still depends on $w_i$ via $\Floc^\ast$.
+However, the objective function of \eqref{eq:UnbalancedTessellationDual} in general still depends on $w_i$ via $\Floc^\ast$. \end{remark}